-Having your occupation listed on the SOL is one of a number of criteria you’ll need to pass to qualify for an Australian visa.
+Having your occupation listed on the SOL is one of several criteria you’ll need to pass to qualify for an Australian visa.

 The approach taken by the Australian government is, in the main part, a logical one.
-The Skilled Occupations List, sometimes known as a Jobs In Demand List or Skills in Demand list is a tool used to list the skills where there is a demand which is greater than the supply of individuals with those skills already living in Australia.
-You’ll need to have a job on this list to qualify for an Australian skilled visa.
+The Skilled Occupations List, sometimes known as a Jobs In Demand List or Skills in Demand list is a tool used to list the skills where there is a demand which is higher than the supply of individuals with those skills already living in Australia.
+You’ll need to have a job on this list to qualify for a skilled Australian visa.

-This doesn’t mean however that if you have one of these skills its a free for all!
+This doesn’t mean however that if you have one of these skills, it is free for all!
 The Australian Immigration Department needs a way to manage the people with the right skills coming into Australia.
 A little like a tap that they can turn on and off as required.